Miniskirt: 1980s and 1990s

 Another difference between 1960s miniskirts and 1980s miniskirts is that 1980s miniskirts might be worn over footless tights, long tight shorts, various lengths of thermal underwear, or tight, cropped pants, a trend that began with designers like Norma Kamali, Perry Ellis, and Willi Smith in 1979.
 Unlike the matching shorts occasionally worn with miniskirts during the 1960s, these were entirely separate garments, not part of an ensemble, that typically were in a different fabric and color than the skirt.
 In the early eighties, the footless tights might be referred to by the 1950s terms clamdiggers, pedal-pushers, capri pants, or toreadors, depending on their length, but in the second half of the eighties, all footless tights began to be referred to as leggings.
 Also at the end of the eighties, visible bike shorts were often worn with miniskirts.

-In the early eighties, miniskirts were still considered avant-garde and unusual among the public, though designers had begun showing them again in 1979 and had begun shortening some skirts to just above the knee in 1978.
+In the early eighties, miniskirts were still considered avant-garde and unusual among the public, though designers had begun showing them again in 1979 and had resumed shortening some skirts to just above the knee in 1978.
 Some minis from 1979 and '80 were modeled after sweatshirts.
 Others were lifted straight out of the Space Age mid-sixties.
 Some were inspired by punk.
+Some sixties-revival or sixties-sounding female musical performers of the early eighties combined punk elements and eighties-style miniskirts with actual sixties-vintage minis, as in bands like the early Go-Go's, the early Bangles, and the Pandoras, with even the bands' names redolent of the sixties.

 The most influential designer of miniskirts in the early eighties was Norma Kamali.
 In 1980, when there was a fad for wearing oversized sweatshirts as minidresses, she introduced sweatshirt-fabric versions of the flounced, hip-yoked, above-the-knee skirts she had first presented in 1979, called rah-rah skirts in the UK.
 In 1981 and '82, miniskirts from this "Sweats" line would reach mainstream levels of popularity, the first minis to do so since the early 1970s, making Kamali a household name.

 While still showing a range of lengths, other designers had also increased the number of miniskirts in their collections by the end of 1981, including Kenzo (who had never stopped showing them since he reintroduced them in 1976), Calvin Klein, Halston, Karl Lagerfeld, and Yves Saint Laurent.
 Saint Laurent's lower-thigh-length mini-sheath skirts in metallic gold leather were a particular hit among socialites in early 1981, and the broader public was beginning to warm to the idea of minis as well.